 About Fresh Film

 Founded in 1997 as part of the Limerick Film Festival as the Irish School’s Video Competition, Fresh Film Festival was originally a schools video competition for secondary students.
 It has since grown into a year round organisation with a focus on national and international filmmakers spanning the primary and secondary age groups.
-‘Fresh Film’ has incrementally grown in scope in response to increasing numbers of entries and ‘Ireland’s Young Filmmaker Awards” now constitute three sections – Junior (7-12 years) – Senior (12- 18 years) and The International Young Filmmaker Awards.
+‘Fresh International Film Festival’ has incrementally grown in scope in response to increasing numbers of entries and ‘Ireland’s Young Filmmaker Awards” now constitute three sections – Junior (7-12 years) – Senior (12- 18 years) and The International Young Filmmaker Awards.
 Each section is open to individual filmmakers, schools, youth and community groups in these age categories.

 How Fresh Film came to be